nasang/csblog/_posts/cs61b/2024-10-23-CS61B-Notes-2-Data-Structures.md

     - 0 1 24 53 68 7

 ### 21.4 Summary
 Graphs are a more general idea than a tree.
-- A tree is a graph where there are no cycles and every vertex is connected.
+A tree is a graph where there are no cycles and every vertex is connected.
-- Key graph terms: Directed, Undirected, Cyclic, Acyclic, Path, Cycle.

 Graph problems vary widely in difficulty.
-- Common tool for solving almost all graph problems is traversal.
-- A traversal is an order in which you visit / act upon vertices.
+Common tool for solving almost all graph problems is traversal.
+A traversal is an order in which you visit / act upon vertices.
-- Tree traversals:
-    - Preorder, inorder, postorder, level order.
+- Tree traversals: Preorder, inorder, postorder, level order.
-- Graph traversals:
-    - DFS preorder, DFS postorder, BFS.
+- Graph traversals: DFS preorder, DFS postorder, BFS.

-- By performing actions / setting instance variables during a graph (or tree) traversal, you can solve problems like s-t connectivity or path finding.
+By performing actions / setting instance variables during a graph (or tree) traversal, you can solve problems like s-t connectivity or path finding.